 Mailgun provides a means for our web site to send email to staff and visitors, as such information will be passed through their services.
 Email content is retained for logging purposes for a short time.

-British Taxpayers is a Wholly Owned Subsiduary of Harris Stewart Ltd.
+British Taxpayers is a Wholly Owned Subsidiary of Harris Stewart Ltd, which is a wholly owned subsidiary of Wilfred T Fry Ltd.

 British Taxpayers is the Trading Name of British Taxpayers Association Ltd.